Check PHP Version and Install on Ubuntu 24.04

 Install a specific version of PHP

-You might need to add a third-party repository to your system if you want to install a specific version that is not available in Ubuntu Linux.
+You might need to add a third-party repository to your system if you want to install a specific version that isn’t available in Ubuntu Linux.

-Use the commands below to add a repository in Ubuntu Linux, which will allow you to install specific versions of software.
+Use the commands below to add a repository in Ubuntu Linux.
+This will let you install specific software versions.

 sudo apt update sudo apt install software-properties-common